-A final piece of evidence supporting the importance of critical levels due to directional wind shear is provided by spectral analysis carried out on the magnitude of the (u', v') field.
-The quantity (u', v') was chosen because of the strong amplification of the horizontal velocity perturbations at critical levels (Guarino et al. 2016).
-This spectral analysis will be first presented for the the fully ing) introduced in the previous section, and then for the more realistic case being investigated.
-601 In Fig.81 the 2D spatial power spectra of the horizontal velocity perturbation field, computed 602 at different heights from the fully idealized simulation are shown.
-The five spectra correspond to (u', v') horizontal cross-sections taken at 3 km, 6.1 km, 7 km, 10 km and 13 km heights, at a same simulation time.
-Note that Fig.8c is the 2D power spectrum of Fig.7b.
-Since the Fourier transform 605 of a purely real signal is symmetric, in a 2D power spectrum all the information is contained in the 606 first two quadrants of the (k,l) plane and the third (k < 0, l < 0) and fourth (k > 0, l < 0) quadrants are just mirrored images of the first (k > 0, l > 0) and second (k < 0, l > 0) quadrants, respectively.
-608 For the idealized wind profile employed in this simulation, the continuous (and smooth) turning 609 of the background wind vector with height creates a continuous distribution of critical levels in 610 the vertical.
-At each critical level, the wave energy is absorbed into the background flow and 611 this absorption affects one wave-number in the spectrum at a time (i.e., at each level).
-Looking 612 at the power spectra in Fig.8, it can be seen that the dominant wave-number at each height (i.e. that with most energy) is the one nearly perpendicular to the incoming wind (i.e. the one having 614 a critical level at that height).
-As a consequence, the wave-number vector of the most energetic 615 wave-mode rotates counter-clockwise following the background wind, but about 90 degrees out of phase.
-It can also be seen that as the incoming wind rotates by a certain angle, the portion of the 617 wave spectrum corresponding to wave-numbers perpendicular to the wind at lower levels has been 618 absorbed.
-For example: in Fig.8b the wind is from the South, departing from a westerly surface direction, so all the wave-numbers in the second quadrant (k < 0, l > 0) have been absorbed.
-When 620 idealized simulation (with an idealized axisymmetric orography and idealized atmospheric soundthe background wind has rotated by 180 degrees (Fig.8e) practically all the wave energy has been dissipated, because all possible critical levels have been encountered at lower altitudes (Teixeira and Miranda 2009) (this is confirmed by flow cross-sections - not shown - where no waves exist above the height where the power spectrum in Fig.8e was computed).
+In Fig. 8 the 2D spatial power spectra of the horizontal velocity perturbation field, computed at different heights from the fully idealized simulation, are shown.
+The five spectra correspond to (u', v') horizontal cross sections taken at 3-, 6.1-, 7-, 10-, and 13-km heights, at a same simulation time.
+Note that Fig. 8c is the 2D power spectrum of Fig. 7b.
+Since the Fourier transform of a purely real signal is symmetric, in a 2D power spectrum all the information is contained in the first two quadrants of the (k, l) plane and the third (k < 0, l < 0) and fourth (k > 0, l < 0) quadrants are just mirrored images of the first (k > 0, l > 0) and second (k < 0, l > 0) quadrants, respectively.

+For the idealized wind profile employed in this simulation, the continuous (and smooth) turning of the background wind vector with height creates a continuous distribution of critical levels in the vertical.
+At each critical level, the wave energy is absorbed into the background flow and this absorption affects one wavenumber in the spectrum at a time (i.e., at each level).
+Looking at the power spectra in Fig. 8, it can be seen that the dominant wavenumber at each height (i.e., that with most energy) is the one nearly perpendicular to the incoming wind (i.e., the one having a critical level at that height).
+As a consequence, the wavenumber vector of the most energetic wave mode rotates counterclockwise following the background wind, but about 90° out of phase.
+It can also be seen that as the incoming wind rotates by a certain angle, the portion of the wave spectrum corresponding to wavenumbers perpendicular to the wind at lower levels has been absorbed.
+For example, in Fig. 8b the wind is from the south, departing from a westerly surface direction, so all the wavenumbers in the second quadrant (k < 0, l > 0) have been absorbed.
+When the background wind has rotated by 180° (Fig. 8e) practically all the wave energy has been dissipated, because all possible critical levels have been encountered at lower altitudes (Teixeira and Miranda 2009) [this is confirmed by flow cross sections (not shown) where no waves exist above the height where the power spectrum in Fig. 8e was computed].